fscorrupt/awesome-stars/README.md

 - [pommee/goaway](https://github.com/pommee/goaway) - Lightweight DNS sinkhole written in Go with a modern dashboard client
 - [louislam/dockge](https://github.com/louislam/dockge) - A fancy, easy-to-use and reactive self-hosted docker compose.yaml stack-oriented manager
 - [kinghat/tabbed-card](https://github.com/kinghat/tabbed-card) - a custom card for home assistant that utilizes tabs to segregate individual cards.
-- [HydroshieldMKII/Guardian](https://github.com/HydroshieldMKII/Guardian) - Guardian is a lightweight companion app for Plex that lets you monitor, approve or block devices in real time.
-It helps you enforce per-user or global policies, stop unwanted sessions automatically an
+- [HydroshieldMKII/Guardian](https://github.com/HydroshieldMKII/Guardian) - Access-control layer for Plex Media Server.
+Approve or block devices, enforce per-user schedules and IP rules, cap concurrent streams, and stop sessions that break the rules.
 - [LogicLabs-OU/OpenArchiver](https://github.com/LogicLabs-OU/OpenArchiver) - An open-source platform for legally compliant email archiving.
 - [agregarr/agregarr](https://github.com/agregarr/agregarr) - Agregarr is a Plex Collections manager that keeps your Home and Recommended fresh by frequently updating it with collections from various sources
 - [BetterBahn/betterbahn](https://github.com/BetterBahn/betterbahn) - BetterBahn is an open-source project that aims to improve the train travel experience in germany.
 The current focus is on split-ticketing.
 However, further functions are planned to follow in the futur